slamora/brackets-wiki/Language-Support-Changes.md

         return htmlCode;
     });

 If the user opens "index.md" and clicks the live preview button, Brackets would know that it could compile this code to HTML.
 It would look up HTML's MIME type and see that Chrome could open the compiled file.
-It would then use the first file extension defined for the HTML language and create a temporary file - say "file.md.html" - with the return value of the compiler function as its contents.
+It would then use the first file extension defined for the HTML language and create a temporary file (real or virtual through Node) - say "file.md.html" - with the return value of the compiler function as its contents.
 Finally, Brackets would start a live preview on the compiled file.
 On a related note, [card 565](https://trello.com/c/4BHJSfzo) introduces the idea of HTML rewriting.

-__Extension:__
+#### Adding new clients

+Clients do not necessarily have to be external applications, a Brackets extension could just add a DIV to Brackets UI and render a file into it.
+Through the ClientManager, it could define a client in a structured manner.

+__Embedded HTML Live Development client:__

     var ClientManager   = brackets.getModule("LiveDevelopment/ClientManager"),
         LanguageManager = brackets.getModule("language/LanguageManager"),